pingcap/docs/placement-rules-in-sql.md

 CREATE TABLE t1 (a INT);  -- Creates a table t1 without specifying any placement policy.

-ALTER DATABASE test PLACEMENT POLICY=p2;  -- Changes the default placement policy of the database, which does not apply to the existing table t1.
+ALTER DATABASE test PLACEMENT POLICY=p2;  -- Changes the default placement policy of the database to p2, which does not apply to the existing table t1.

 CREATE TABLE t2 (a INT);  -- Creates a table t2.
 The default placement policy p2 applies to t2.